Respiratory Syncytial Virus (RSV) Infection

-- Has poor appetite or decreased activity level.
+- Has a poor appetite or is being less active than usual.

 - Has any trouble breathing.

 For an otherwise healthy child who has symptoms of an upper respiratory infection, such as a cough or runny nose, home treatment usually is all that is needed.
-But it is important to watch for signs and symptoms of complications, such as dehydration.
+But it's important to watch for signs of complications, such as dehydration.

-Watchful waiting may not be appropriate when your child with an upper respiratory infection has an increased risk for complications.
-Watch your child closely if he or she has symptoms of an upper respiratory infection.
+Watchful waiting may not be a good choice when your child with an upper respiratory infection has an increased risk for complications.
+Watch your child closely if there are symptoms of an upper respiratory infection.
 If symptoms get worse or new symptoms develop, see a doctor right away.